kjang96/flow-1/docs/source/flow_setup.rst

 Once the above modules have been successfully installed, we can test the installation by running a few examples.

-To run any of the rllab examples, make sure to run
+To run any of the RL examples, make sure to run
 ::

     source activate flow